 His journey into composing began with encouragement from his colleagues, who frequently requested more of his music for their concerts.
 Grateful for their support, he promised to bring new pieces to their performances—a commitment that drove him to further develop his skills as a composer.
 (Watch this concert at the Concertgebouw by Liza Ferschtman).
 This pivotal encouragement inspired him to expand his work for a variety of ensembles.
 Today, his focus on composing has grown to the point where he also often steps back from the stage, dedicating himself to creating music for others to perform.

 Rembrandt’s music is characterised by a strong rhythmic drive.
-His poetic and danceable rhythms give his compositions an immediate sense of accessibility.
-However, as performers delve deeper into the pieces, they often discover the intricate and delicate craftsmanship underlying the music.
+Poetic rhythms give his compositions a sense of accessibility.
+However, as performers delve deeper into the pieces, they often discover the delicate craftsmanship underlying the music.
 (Watch some of that rhythmic drive here) performed by David Cohen & Daniel Rowland

 "One of the highlights of the Delft Chamber Music festival" -